cpowell720/thenewsprint.co/_posts/2015-01-13-great-glass.markdown

 ---

+### Addendum

+Ben Brooks [wrote a nice response](https://brooksreview.net/2015/01/the-great-glass/) to some of my thoughts above, and he correctly touches on an aspect that I didn't drive home well enough.

+Without a doubt, great glass **does not need to be expensive.** There are some *incredible* lenses which don't put a dent in your chequing account.
+Ben talks about the famous "nifty-fifty" lens found in Canon's DSLR lens selection and how it is one of the best lenses to buy.

+He also goes on further:

+> There are some things that you can and cannot do with certain lenses, but more importantly than what you can’t do, is knowing those constraints.
+You can, and people do, take extraordinary photos with subpar camera equipment.

+This is the point I tried to make in my second footnote below.
+There is nothing saying inexpensive lenses are incapable of taking great photographs.
+Even my Panasonic Lumix 20mm, which is inexpensive in relation to DSLR lenses or high end M4/3 lenses, can take phenomenal photos.
+All my best work has come from that lens and it cost a mere $400.

+I'll be sure next time to be more direct about this point.
+You do not need to spend piles of money to take good photographs.[^3] You will, however, need to do your research and find lenses that *are* great to achieve the look and quality you are striving for.

+---

 [^1]: Please excuse my dismissal of impressive fixed-lens mirrorless cameras.
 New mirrorless cameras like the [Fujifilm X100T](http://www.amazon.com/gp/product/B00NF6ZGY6/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00NF6ZGY6&linkCode=as2&tag=thenews02-20&linkId=6GUKUZMIDAWZFMPK) can create breathtaking images, but cameras like these are far from my specialty.
 I  know next to nothing about this facet of the mirrorless camera world, so I'll push it off to the side for the time being.

 [^2]: High quality does not always equate to high price.
 You can produce incredible images with cheaper lenses.
 Comparatively speaking, the Panasonic Lumix 20mm lens is cheap compared to the [Olympus 12-40mm f/2.8 zoom lens](http://www.amazon.com/gp/product/B00EY3YGBS/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00EY3YGBS&linkCode=as2&tag=thenews02-20&linkId=VAUEDAPRXBZTBGTQ) and they appear to create about the same quality of image.
 However, the high-end Olympus zoom offers weather proofing, brilliant AF/MF control, and vastly improved autofocus.
 So, while you don't need to spend oodles of cash to get great images, higher priced M4/3 lenses *do* offer benefits that you can't get in cheaper lenses.

+[^3]: If you need more proof of this, check out Digital Rev TV's awesome *Pro Photographer, Cheap Camera* YouTube series.
+Some of the best photographers in the world grab the cheapest cameras imagineable and create work I could only dream of creating.
+They have used Lego cameras in this series for Pete's sake.
+Talent *always* overcomes poor equipment.